 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Astra Space Inc. f/k/a Holicity Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of April 11, 2022 - (NASDAQ: ASTR)

-NEW YORK, Feb.
-23, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of Astra Space Inc. f/k/a Holicity Inc.
+NEW YORK, March 2, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of Astra Space Inc. f/k/a Holicity Inc..

 Shareholders who purchased shares of ASTR during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.